Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 </div>

-The [WebIDL](https://heycam.github.io/webidl/) bindings are generated at build time based on two things: the actual WebIDL file and a configuration file that lists some metadata about how the WebIDL should be reflected into Gecko-internal code.
+The [Web IDL](https://webidl.spec.whatwg.org/) bindings are generated at build time based on two things: the actual Web IDL file and a configuration file that lists some metadata about how the Web IDL should be reflected into Gecko-internal code.

-All WebIDL files should be placed in [`dom/webidl`](https://searchfox.org/mozilla-central/source/dom/webidl/) and added to the list in the [moz.build](https://searchfox.org/mozilla-central/source/dom/webidl/moz.build)
+All Web IDL files should be placed in [`dom/webidl`](https://searchfox.org/mozilla-central/source/dom/webidl/) and added to the list in the [moz.build](https://searchfox.org/mozilla-central/source/dom/webidl/moz.build)